| November 2008 Election Results | January 2009 Election Results |

 For Fishing Licenses nothing extra is required.
 A current driver’s license or identification card with updated information is helpful in issuing all IFW licenses.

 Hunting & Fishing License Fees are set by the State.
-Law books are available in the Town Office Lobby.

 return to top